ponlponl123/smtp-switcher/README.md

 ## how to configure

-* `-p <number>` or `--port <number>` the port of your smtp server
+* `-p <number>` or `--port <number>` the port of your smtp server (default: 25)

 * `-a` or `--public`
   host smtp server on `0.0.0.0`